EchoTeam/rebar-templates/service/MAKE.md

 Generates a complete Erlang release target system and place the files into `rel/{service_name}` directory.
+Release version is generated automatically by running `git describe --always --tags`.
+It is recommended to `git tag` your changes before releasing them.

 ## make run

 Generates a release target system and runs the project.
 [sync](DEV.md#changing-code) is active.
 For development environment only.

 ## make run-no-sync